arohner/spectrum/README.md

-In this case, `instance-or` is a higher-order function returning a transformer that checks for the argument being an instance of any of the classes.
-If we know the type of the argument, and it conforms, the spec transformer returns `(value true)`.
+In this case, `instance-or` is a higher-order function returning a transformer that checks for the argument being an instance of any of the specified classes.
+If we know the type of the argument passed to `int?` at compile time, and it conforms, the spec transformer returns `(value true)`. `value` is a spec unique to spect, which indicates a literal value. `(value true)` represents this expression will always return true, rather than boolean?, which could indicate true or false.

 Some expressions, such as `if`, recognize value true and will replace the type of the `if` expression from `(or keyword? string?)` to just `keyword?`.
-Similarly, returning `(value false)` or `(value nil)` indicates non-conformance, and will cause conform to fail.
+Similarly, returning `(value false)` or `(value nil)` will cause the code to take the else branch.

 ## Unknown